🚨 Scam Guide · 2026

 How to Avoid

-• Get a written list of all inclusions before booking: meals, drinks (alcoholic and non-alcoholic), equipment, and entrance fees
+• Get a written list of all inclusions before booking: meals, drinks (alcoholic and non-alcoholic), equipment, and entrance fees.

-• Ask specifically whether you can bring your own drinks aboard; if not, ask for the onboard drink price list before committing
+• Ask specifically whether you can bring your own drinks aboard; if not, ask for the onboard drink price list before committing.

-• Book through TripAdvisor, Viator, or GetYourGuide where reviews reveal the true total cost including all add-ons
+• Book through TripAdvisor, Viator, or GetYourGuide where reviews reveal the true total cost including all add-ons.

-• Choose operators that explicitly advertise 'all-inclusive' with specific inclusions listed, even if the headline price is higher
+• Choose operators that explicitly advertise 'all-inclusive' with specific inclusions listed, even if the headline price is higher.

-• Compare at least three operators before booking and ask each one for a total-cost breakdown including all possible extras
+• Compare at least three operators before booking and ask each one for a total-cost breakdown including all possible extras.

 Scam #4

-Restaurant Tout Menu Bait-and-Switch
+The Marina Restaurant Tout

 🔶 Medium